Harrison Memorial Library

 The library, which opened in 1928, was designed by architect Bernard Maybeck and built by M.J.
 Murphy.

 The Carmel-by-the-Sea Garden Club embarked upon a project to restore and improve the original garden area beginning in 2004.
 The library garden continues to be updated and carefully monitored as an on-going civic project.
 Our Club members volunteer their gardening skills monthly throughout the year.

-of the Harrison Memorial Library.
+Before Photo of the Harrison Memorial Library

-Our main focus for the past two years has been to assist with work at Elkhorn Slough National Estuarine Sanctuary Research Reserve as part of our commitment to the Partners for Plants Project.
-The focus of our efforts has been the restoration of native grasses to upland prairies and marshlands along the slough.
+The Garden Club has, during the past several years, assisted with work at Elkhorn Slough as part of our commitment to the “Partners for Plants” project.
+The focus has been the restoration of native grasses to upland prairies and marshlands along the slough.

-In August 2017 several members worked in the nursery to prepare salt grasses (Distichlis spicata) for planting in the marshlands around the slough and helped to plant salt grass and alkali heath (Frankenia salina) in the high marsh at Whistlestop Lagoon.
+Members have worked in the nursery to prepare salt grasses (Distichlis spicata) for planting in the marshlands around the slough and helped to plant salt grass and alkali heath (Frankenia salina) in the high marsh at Whistlestop Lagoon.